codecombat/codecombat/docs/PRODUCT_RULES.md

 ## Validation and regression protection

-- The focused validator must execute every reference solution on every field.
+- The focused validator must execute every finite reference solution on every field.
-- It verifies mission count, unique identifiers, required gems, scripted levels, transformation gates and ordered action traces.
+- It verifies mission count, consecutive identifiers, unique identifiers, required gems, scripted levels, transformation gates and ordered action traces.
-- It verifies invalid direction, invalid parameter, unknown method, invalid transformation and locked dragon behavior.
+- It verifies invalid direction, invalid parameter, invalid boolean, unknown method, invalid transformation and locked dragon behavior.
+- It verifies the boolean mission checks both `true` and `false`.
+- It verifies the infinite-loop mission is prevalidated before execution and requires page reload rather than being run directly in the test process.
 - It verifies multi-field ordering, field-progress source rules, admin URL behavior and progressive legend thresholds.
+- It verifies saved curriculum migration preserves existing code and progress semantics.
 - It verifies required documentation exists and remains consistent with the implementation.
 - ESLint must pass for changed JavaScript files.